Cloud-SPAN/CloudSPAN-handbook/docs/03-Contributing-Guide.md

 "Creating barriers to entry just reduces the number of people there’s a chance to identify, educate and potentially grow into greater contributors."

 ## Ways to contribute
+Will contain ways to contribute from attending the course to developing material and bug-fixing.

 ### Learn {-}
 - Attend or work through our Foundations in Genomics course